Depression And Insomnia: How Therapy For Insomnia Improves Mental Health

 Over the past 35 years, research has determined the existence of two sleep control mechanisms, including the circadian and homeostatic (recovery) processes.
 The systems work together to maintain sleep consistency and the need for sleep after wakeful periods.

 The circadian process is the mechanism that drives individuals to sleep consistently.
-In individuals without sleep disorders, the circadian process begins around 11 pm, when many people are falling asleep, and peaks at 4 am, fading around waking hours.
+In individuals without sleep disorders, the circadian process begins around 11 pm, when many people fall asleep, and peaks at 4 am, fading around waking hours.
 The recovery process also drives sleep but directly depends on the time since an individual last slept.

 The difference is that the circadian process controls sleep at relatively set times each night.
 The recovery process may drive an individual to sleep inconsistently if they have spent too much time without sleep.
 This mechanism drives the body’s need for a midday nap after an individual stays awake for the entire night.